OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 2. User authentication authorizes a specific cryptographic operation associated with one key.
 In this mode, each operation involving such a key must be individually authorized by the user.
 Currently, the only means of such authorization is fingerprint authentication.

 The level of security afforded by the KeyStore depends on its implementation, which differs between devices.
 Most modern devices offer a hardware-backed key store implementation.
-In that case, keys are generated and used in a secure hardware element and are not directly accessible for the operating system.
-This means that the encryption keys themselves cannot be retrieved even from a rooted device.
+In that case, keys are generated and used in a Trusted Execution Environment or a Secure Element and are not directly accessible for the operating system.
+This means that the encryption keys themselves cannot be easily retrieved even from a rooted device.
+You can check whether the keys are inside the secure hardware, based on the `isInsideSecureHardware()` which is part of the `KeyInfo` of the key.

 In a software-only implementation, the keys are encrypted with a per-user encryption master key <sup>[16]</sup>.
 In that case, an attacker can access all keys on a rooted device in the folder <code>/data/misc/keystore/</code>.
 As the master key is generated using the user’s own lock screen pin/ password, the KeyStore is unavailable when the device is locked <sup>[9]</sup>.

 #### Static Analysis